sw-fan-1138/ps-scripts/README.md

 # ps-scripts
-This is a collection of PowerShell scripts I've written
+This is a collection of PowerShell scripts I've written.

 admin_reset_internet_connection.ps1 script resets DNS, IP lease, and Winsock.